 Molecular Materials and Organic Electronics

-One major research theme in the group will be concerned with molecular materials and organic electronics.
-I have been previously involved in several such projects studying a wide variety of molecular structures:
+One major research theme in the group is concerned with functional molecular materials and organic electronics.
+I am and have been involved in several such projects studying a wide variety of molecular structures:

 - thiophene based molecules with potential for OLED applications [12,37]

-- solvatochromic effects and two-photon absorption in push-pull systems,
+- solvatochromic effects , two-photon absorption [49,58], and delayed fluorescence in push-pull systems,

 - PPV (p-phenylene vinylene) oligomers with applications in photovoltaics [11,27],